Coronavirus: 1,000 Cases Now In U.S. And 'It's Going To Get Worse,' Fauci Says

 He added: "Bottom line, it's going to get worse."

 Local and state health officials, desperate to stop the coronavirus from spreading in hard-hit areas, are enacting bans on public gatherings, closing schools and encouraging people to avoid close contact with others.
-Their goal is to slow the virus down, as they work concurrently to contain it.
+Their goal is to slow down the virus as they work concurrently to contain it.

-A few areas are also widening the availability of tests – including offering drive-up service.
+A few areas are also widening the availability of COVID-19 testing – including offering drive-up service.
 Until this week, several U.S. states did not have labs that could test for the virus.
 Federal officials say the role of local agencies will only become more important.

-"As we experience the growing community spread in the United States, the burden of confronting this outbreak is shifting to states and local health professionals on the front lines," Centers for Disease Control and Prevention Director Dr. Robert Redfield said during the committee hearing.
+"As we experience the growing community spread in the United States, the burden of confronting this outbreak is shifting to states and local health professionals on the front lines," Centers for Disease Control and Prevention Director Dr. Robert Redfield said during Wednesday's committee hearing.

 The U.S. public health system currently has the capacity to test up to 75,000 people, Redfield said.

-The country's hotspots remain Washington state (273 cases), New York (176 cases) and California (157 cases).
-The coronavirus has killed at least 31 people in the U.S. --- most of them in Washington.
+The country's hotspots remain Washington state (273 cases as of Wednesday morning), New York (176 cases) and California (157 cases).
+The coronavirus has killed at least 31 people in the U.S. — most of them in Washington.
 Deaths have also been reported in California, Florida, New Jersey and South Dakota.

-The COVID-19 numbers cited in this story come from a dashboard created by the Johns Hopkins Whiting School of Engineering, which tracks the data in nearly real-time.
-The figures have been more up-to-date than the public tally kept by the CDC, which updates its national map at noon each day – using numbers from 4 p.m. the previous afternoon.
+Those COVID-19 numbers come from a dashboard created by the Johns Hopkins Whiting School of Engineering, which tracks the data nearly in real-time.
+Those figures have been more up-to-date than the public tally kept by the CDC, which updates its national map at noon ET each day – using numbers from 4 p.m. the previous afternoon.

-The CDC maintains a separate count for the nearly 50 Americans who were repatriated to the U.S. from Wuhan, China, and Yokohama, Japan.
+The CDC maintains a separate count for the nearly 50 infected Americans who were repatriated to the U.S. from Wuhan, China, and Yokohama, Japan.

 Coronavirus symptoms and prevention